 If you do not go with a car, it’s best to get closer to the center or the public transport.
 You know, check out Booking to see the best hotels for your trip date.

-Our next stop was Nice, the Capital of the Cote d’Azur.
+Our next stop is Nice, the Capital of the Côte d’Azur.

 Prepare your trip to the south of France